heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	sudo make install
 	sudo ldconfig

+Retain the build folder in the same location.
+This will be required if you want to uninstall OpenCV or upgrade in the future or else the uninstall process might become very tedious.

 Check installation of OpenCV:

 	python
 	>>> import cv2
 	>>> cv2.__version__

-Retain the build folder in the same location.
-This will be required if you want to uninstall OpenCV or upgrade in the future or else the uninstall process might become very tedious.

-#### NOTE: If you get any errors with `import cv2`, make sure the `PYTHONPATH` points to the location of `cv2.so` file correctly in your `~/.bashrc` file as follows
+#### NOTE: If you get any errors with `import cv2`, make sure the `PYTHONPATH` points to the location of `cv2.so` file correctly in your `~/.bashrc` file as follows.

 	export PYTHONPATH=/usr/local/lib/python2.7/site-packages:$PYTHONPATH
 	export PYTHONPATH=/usr/local/lib/python3.5/site-packages:$PYTHONPATH